Are you looking for a Primerica review to determine if the insurance company is a scam, multi-level marketing company, or pyramid scheme?

 Even though I don’t agree with that premise in 100% of all cases, let me describe what problems you’ll have.

-Anytime you work with only one carrier, you pigeonhole your ability to maximize your sales, limiting the number of prospects you can help.
+Anytime you work with only one carrier, you pigeonhole your ability to maximize your sales.
+This limits the number of prospects you can help.

 You see, not all insurance companies take the same set of health conditions.
 And not all insurance companies price their product the same.